MY MENOPAUSE DIARY

 Stress, worry and anxiety are strongly linked to fluctuations in levels of inflammatory markers, which can compromise the immune system and how the body responds to certain situations.
 Inflammation is partly caused by cytokines, chemicals that are released by stress.
 So if you’re stressed you’ll release more of these chemicals, increasing the amount of inflammation in your body.

-Inflammation basically creates wear and tear on the body that may, across time, have implications for physical health.
+Inflammation basically creates wear and tear on the body that has the potential to impact your physical & mental health.

 Stress can be good for us as it triggers our adaptive energy needs when we need it.
-But when worry, anxiety and stress become chronic (long term) and mismanaged it is a detriment to our health and well-being.
-We become less sensitive to our stress hormones and eventually it impairs the immune system, which is designed to repair us after stress has gone, but if the stress doesn’t go away then the immune system is in on a constant treadmill of repair.
-And researchers have found that chronic psychological stress is associated with the body losing its ability to regulate the inflammatory response.
+But when worry, anxiety and stress become chronic and mismanaged, it is a detriment to our health and well-being.
+We become less sensitive to our stress hormones and eventually it impairs the immune system, which is designed to repair us after stress has gone.
+If the real or perceived stress doesn’t go away then the immune system is in on a constant treadmill of repair.
+Researchers have found that chronic psychological stress is associated with the body losing its ability to regulate the inflammatory response.

 “Even ‘Wonder Woman’ needs a day off every now and then!”